Analyzing TerrAscend (TSNDF) and The Competition

 |2.29

-As a group, “Agricultural production – crops” companies have a potential upside of 54.85%.
-Given TerrAscend’s rivals higher probable upside, analysts plainly believe TerrAscend has less favorable growth aspects than its rivals.
+As a group, “Agricultural production – crops” companies have a potential upside of 74.82%.
+Given TerrAscend’s peers higher possible upside, analysts plainly believe TerrAscend has less favorable growth aspects than its peers.

 Profitability

-This table compares TerrAscend and its rivals’ net margins, return on equity and return on assets.
+This table compares TerrAscend and its peers’ net margins, return on equity and return on assets.

 |Net Margins